ministryofjustice/hmpps-prepare-a-case-e2e/docs/adr/0001-testing-famework.md

 Playwright will be adopted as the E2E testing library for the project.
 The following implementation strategy will be employed:

 1. **Leverage Existing Codebase:**
-   Identify and extract reusable components and tests from the current Playwright project within the organization to accelerate development.
+   Identify and extract reusable components and tests from the current Playwright project within the organisation to accelerate development.

 2. **Establish Best Practices:**
    Define consistent coding standards, folder structures, and reusable utilities to ensure maintainability and ease of onboarding.